jofaval/tfm-iabd/README.md

 #### Original estimation
 [↑ To the section](#product)

-The initial stimation, it should be updated with the real roadmap at the end.
+The initial estimation, it should be updated with the real roadmap at the end.

 ![Roadmap](/pages/screenshots/home/Product%20Roadmap%2017-04-2022.png)
 <p align="center">Initial product roadmap</p>